 It’s not possible to prevent all HPV infections, but a vaccine can prevent several of the most dangerous strains.
 Doctors can also treat warts caused by HPV and screen for one of the cancers caused by HPV.
 People can also make a few changes to their behavior to reduce their risk of catching HPV.

 Recognizing and Treating Genital Warts

-Some HPV strains cause warts (small bumps) on your mouth, penis, scrotum, vagina, cervix, or anus.
-They can be big or small, may be round or cauliflower-shaped, and may even be flat.
-The warts might look flesh-colored, red, or darker or lighter than your skin, and they may be painless, itchy, or sore.
+Some HPV strains cause warts (small bumps) on the mouth, penis, scrotum, vagina, cervix, or anus.
+They can be big or small, they may be round or cauliflower-shaped, and they may even be flat.
+The warts might look flesh-colored, red, or darker or lighter than your skin.
+They may be painless, itchy, or sore.

 Doctors can prescribe medication for these warts, or they may go away on their own.
 Several other medical procedures can also remove warts, such as laser surgery or freezing them off with liquid nitrogen.
 Sometimes warts may come back even after being removed or going away.